igorzamyslov/factorio-zone-turret/README.md

 # Factorio.zone Turret

-The project uses Raspberry PI to track the status of the `factorio.zone` server:
+The project uses Raspberry PI to be able to start and track the status of the `factorio.zone`
+server:

 | Color           | Status                                      |
 |-----------------|---------------------------------------------|